caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 - There are $n-1$ internal nodes.
 For example, Figure \@ref(fig:trees-graph-tree) shows a phylogeny with 4 tip nodes (labeled 1-4) and 3 internal nodes (labeled 5-7).
 The total number of nodes (tip nodes and internal nodes) is therefore $2n-1$.

-- Each tip node has a single edge, which connects it to its parent node.
+- Each tip node has a single branch, which connects it to its parent node.

-- The root node, which is a special internal node that is older than all other nodes, has no parent edge, so it has only two edges.
+- The root node, which is a special internal node that is older than all other nodes, has no parent branch, so it has only two branches.
 These connect it to its immediate descendant nodes (its children).

-- All internal nodes in the tree other than the root have three edges - one connected to a parent node, and two connected to child nodes.
+- All internal nodes in the tree other than the root have three branches - one connected to a parent node, and two connected to child nodes.

-- Since every edge in the tree has a single child node, and each node in the tree except for the root as a parent edge, the total number of edges in the tree is $2n-2$.
+- Since every branch in the tree has a single child node, and each node in the tree except for the root as a parent branch, the total number of branches in the tree is $2n-2$.

 The function for the number of possible rooted phylogenies for $n$ tips is: